Tudor manor house to English 'Versailles': A history of Petworth House

 Inspired by the rebuilding of Versailles from 1661, in the new Baroque style, Charles soon set about creating a home fit for him and his wife by rebuilding Petworth to rival these new European palaces.
 This, and his often arrogant character, earned him the name the ‘Proud’ Duke.

 Just 50 years after Charles Seymour had installed elaborate formal gardens, Charles Wyndham, nephew to the 7th Duke of Somerset, commissioned ‘Capability’ Brown to landscape the parkland into the style you see today.

 'Capability' stripped away the formal gardens and entrance to Petworth House though the Marble Hall.
 Since 1741 guests and tourists to Petworth House have entered from the other side of the building, through the courtyard just as visitors do today.

 A descendant of Charles Seymour, George O'Brien Wyndham, the 3rd Earl of Egremont, inherited Petworth in 1763 and began what’s now known as the 'Golden Age' of Petworth.
 As a collector of British art, the 3rd Earl was patron to many contemporary artists, including JMW Turner who was a frequent guest.
 John Constable, also a guest of the 3rd Earl, called Petworth the 'house of art'.

 A gift to the nation

-In 1947 the 3rd Lord Leconfield (pictured) gave Petworth to us in the face of heavy death duties.
-His nephew John Wynham, created 1st Lord Egremont, negotiated the gift of part of Petworth’s art collection to us.
-The current Lord and Lady Egremont continue to live in part of the house.
+In 1947 the 3rd Lord Leconfield gave Petworth to the National Trust in the face of heavy death duties.
+His nephew John Wyndham, created 1st Lord Egremont, negotiated the gift of part of Petworth’s art collection to us.
+The current Lord and Lady Egremont continue to live in part of the house today.